 I don’t know if the Kale that I bought here had gotten any freezing temperatures but it tasted quite good and that’s all that matters to me.

-To make this dish from scratch, you can buy the stalks and wash and clean and cut the leaves from it – but why bother if one can buy the triple washed, ready to eat packages?
+To make this dish from scratch, you can buy the stalks and wash and clean and cut the leaves from it – but why bother if one can buy the triple-washed, ready to eat packages?
 How convenient – I LOVE it!

-In my childhood
+Kale in my childhood

 I also don’t put sugar on my Grünkohl anymore, I just like it the way it is.
 The sausage gives it so much additional taste, nothing else needed!
 But the fried potatoes (aka Bratkartoffeln) I caramelize, which is also authentic for this meal.
 One can either just boil small round potatoes and then caramelize them with sugar in a pan or one boils large potatoes, cuts them into slices, fries them in some butter and then caramelize.
 I will explain the last option – it’s the way my family cooked it.